dearhive/MashShare/readme.txt

 == Upgrade Notice ==

-= 2.4.4 =
+= 2.4.5 =
-2.4.4 <strong>Update: </strong>Read the <a href="https://wordpress.org/plugins/mashsharer/changelog/" style="color:white;text-decoration: underline;">changelog</a>.
-It's recommended to test all plugin updates on a staging website first before installing them on a live site.
-(You can use <a href="https://wordpress.org/plugins/wp-staging/" target="_blank" style="color:white;text-decoration: underline;">WP Staging</a> for creating a test site or your prefered tool for this)
+2.4.5  <a href="https://wordpress.org/plugins/mashsharer/changelog/" style="color:white;text-decoration: underline;">See the changelog!</a> It's recommended to test all plugin updates on a staging website first before installing them on a live site.
+(Use <a href="https://wordpress.org/plugins/wp-staging/" target="_blank" style="color:white;text-decoration: underline;">WP Staging</a> for creating a test site or any other prefered tool)